luavela/luavela/INSTALL.rst

 Building
 --------

-To trigger the build with default configuration, enter
+Both in source and out of source builds are supported, the latter is recommended.
+To trigger build with default configuration, please run:

+ $ mkdir luavela-build
+ $ cd luavela-build
- $ cmake . [...configuration flags...]
+ $ cmake /path/to/luavela
- $ make
+ $ make -j

-You can add VERBOSE=1 to the make command in order to get verbose Make output.
+You can add `VERBOSE=1` to the `make` command in order to get a verbose output.
-Both a static and a shared library are built.
-Two CLIs are built too, respectively, but it is recommended to use the statically linked version.
+The build produces a static and a shared library in one go, so CMake's BUILD_SHARED_LIBS flag will probably be useless.

+Two CLIs are built too (one that links to the static library, and the other one with dynamic linking), it is recommended to use the statically linked version.

-Libraries and binaries will be created in-source, i.e. 'src/ujit', 'src/libujit.a', 'src/libujit.so', etc.
+Libraries and binaries are created in `luavela-build/src`.

-All configuration flags should be passed in -DKEY=VALUE form.
-If KEY is a boolean flag, any cmake-compatible boolean value can be used as VALUE (i.e.
+All CMake configuration flags should be passed in -DKEY=VALUE form.
+If KEY is a boolean flag, any CMake-compatible boolean value can be used as VALUE (i.e.
 1/0, ON/OFF, TRUE/FALSE).
 "ON" or "OFF" are used throughout this documentation for consistency.
 Example of triggering build with some flags defined:

+ $ mkdir luavela-build
+ $ cd luavela-build
- $ cmake . -DCMAKE_BUILD_TYPE=Debug
+ $ cmake /path/to/luavela -DCMAKE_BUILD_TYPE=Debug
- $ make VERBOSE=1
+ $ make -j VERBOSE=1

 Following configuration flags are supported: